Nasi Goreng Kampung – Indonesian Fried Rice

 Instructions

 - Heat some oil in a wok.
-Saute the garlic, shallots, and chilis until fragrant.
+Sauté the garlic and shallots until fragrant.
+Add the chicken and meatballs, stir-frying until the chicken changes color.

 Video